Incentivized Federated Learning and Unlearning: Characterization of Federated Learning and Unlearning Models

 \subsection{Model Accuracy and Unlearning Time}

 Given the objectives of federated learning and unlearning, we analyze the model accuracy gap and unlearning time in the following.

-It has been shown that many federated learning algorithms (e.g., FedAvg \cite{mcmahan2016communication}) suffer from significant communication overhead \cite{li2019convergence}.
-Scaffold \cite{karimireddy2020scaffold} can mitigate this issue by incorporating an additional correction term based on gradient tracking techniques during local updates.
-Thus, we use Scaffold as the federated learning algorithm when deriving the optimality gap of the global model.\footnote{We can derive similar results for Fedavg if we additionally assume that local data distributions satisfy bounded heterogeneity.} In each local iteration of the algorithm, every user computes a mini-batch gradient with batch size $s_i$.
+We use two widely adopted algorithms, Scaffold\cite{karimireddy2020scaffold} and FedAvg \cite{mcmahan2016communication}, as the federated learning algorithms when deriving the optimality gap of the global model.
+In each local iteration of the algorithm, every user computes a mini-batch gradient with batch size $s_i$.
 A batch or minibatch refers to equally sized subsets of the training dataset over which the gradient is calculated.
 In this paper, we consider the widely adopted setting that users' batch sizes $\{s_i\}_{i\in \mathcal{I}}$ are in the same proportion to their data sizes $\{d_i\}_{i\in \mathcal{I}}$ (i.e., $s_i=\iota d_i, \forall i \in \mathcal{I}, \iota\in (0,1)$) \cite{bourtoule2021machine,tran2019federated,ding2020optimal}.

-The following proposition presents a bound on the optimality gap for the global model trained with Scaffold: \begin{proposition} Suppose each user's loss function $F_i$ is $\mu$-strongly-convex and $L$-Lipschitz-smooth.
-Consider the federated learning algorithm Scaffold with the local iteration number of user $i$ denoted by $K_i$ and local step size denoted by $\eta_i$.
-Setting $\bar{\eta} = \eta_i K_i \le \frac{1}{12L}$, we have
+The following proposition presents bounds on the optimality gap for the global models trained with Scaffold or FedAvg: \begin{proposition} Suppose each user's loss function $F_i$ is $\mu$-strongly-convex and $L$-Lipschitz-smooth.
+Consider federated learning algorithms Scaffold and FedAvg with local iteration number of user $i$ denoted by $K_i$ and local step size denoted by $\eta_i$.
+Set $\bar{\eta} = \eta_i K_i$.
+Then, we have for Scaffold with $\bar{\eta} \le \frac{1}{12L}$,